alexpinel/Dot/README.md

 Please do!
 I am a busy student working on this as a side project so help is more than welcome!

-**Also**, I am hosting the standalone apps in Google Cloud and that has turned out to be faaaar more expensive than I expected, I would really really appreciate any advice on how to properly host the app, as I won't be able to afford the cloud costs